Ideas for Projects of Participants of Entrepreneurship for Kids Program By Galit Zamler

 At this stage, the students drafted a letter that they intend to give to the Mayor of Ramat Gan, Mr. Israel Singer.

-Read about the whole project of Installing soccer goal spots on the Kids initiate page.
+Read about the whole initiative of installing soccer goal spots on the Kids initiate page.

 A pancake stand